 footwear for blister

-Use Of Bandaids to Prevent Blisters
+Use of Bandaids to Prevent Blisters

 blister band aid